MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/6-introduction-to-quantum-algorithms.md

 The first call will give us no information - regardless of whether it returns 0 or 1, the function could still be constant or balanced.
-In the best case scenario the second call will return a different value and we'll be able to conclude that the function is balanced in just two calls.
+In the best case scenario, the second call will return a different value and we'll be able to conclude that the function is balanced in just two calls.
 However, if we get the same value for the first two calls, we'll have to keep querying the function until either we get a different value or until we do $\frac{2^{n}}{2}+1$ queries